Easy DIY Wine Bottle Christmas Tree

 Easy DIY Wine Bottle Christmas Tree Directions

-• Remove label from wine bottle.
+• Remove the label from wine bottle.
 Remove leftover adhesive with goo gone.
 Use rubbing alcohol to remove remaining traces of adhesive and goo gone.

 • Wash your wine bottle inside and out; dry completely.